KarlMarchand/KarlMarchand/README.md

   <h2>
     🧙‍♂️ About me
   </h2>
-  I'm a Fullstack developer with a strong preference for backend and software development.
+  I'm a Fullstack developer working mostly with .Net but I also enjoy using Python and NodeJs for my smaller projects.

-  - 🔭 Working on personnal projects that usually have something to do with AI or games.
+  - 🔭 Working on personnal projects that usually have something to do with my hobbies.

-  - 🌱 Learning NLP, Transformers, .Net and Typescript
+  - 🌱 Learning .Net, AI, Devops, Software Architecture and Patterns.

-  - 🤝 Collaborating with my partner on a new project concerning TTRPGs
+  - 🤝 Collaborating with my partner on a new project concerning TTRPGs management.

   - ⚡ Some of my many hobbies includes TTRPG, Boardgames, Video Games and Coding.